“Feelings Are Much Like Waves, We Can’t Stop Them From Coming, But We Can Always Choose Which Ones To Surf With…” (JAP)

 Why do people consider using therapy?

 There are many approaches to therapy and various formats in which it may occur–including individual, group, and couples.
 Despite the variations, all therapy is a two-way process that works especially well when you and your therapist communicate openly.
-Research shows that the outcome of therapy is improved when the therapist and the client agree early about what the major problems are and how therapy can help.
+Research shows that the outcome of therapy is improved when the therapist and the client agree early-on about what the major problems are and how therapy can help.